Home Blog 6 cost-saving inventory control techniques to optimise your stock management

 What is inventory control?

-Inventory control is the process of managing and regulating the supply, storage, and distribution of stock.
-It is a key supply chain management function that maintains appropriate stock quantities to meet customer demand.
+Inventory control involves managing and regulating the supply, storage, and distribution of stock.
+It is a key supply chain management function that maintains appropriate stock quantities to meet customer demand at the lowest cost to the business.

 A hand holding a scanner in a warehouse and scanning a box inventory control